ejpsoil/soildata-assimilation-guidance/docs/utils/python.md

 ## GeoPython Community

-There is a large community dedicated to the use of python in the geospatial domain.
+There is a significat community dedicated to the use of python in the geospatial domain.
 Interesting libraries used in that community are:

 - [RasterIO](https://rasterio.readthedocs.io/)
 - [Shapely](https://shapely.readthedocs.io/)